ClimateImpactLab/downscaleCMIP6-infra-argo/README.md

 # downscaleCMIP6-infra-argo
 Argo Workflow configuration and deploy for CMIP6 downscaling project.

 Manifests for Argo Workflow itself are in `argo/`.
-The `workflows-default/` directory contains manifests needed to support running Workflows for analysis.
+The `workflows-default/` directory contains manifests required to run analysis Workflows.

 ## Updating

-If there is already has an deployment -- make changes by filing a pull request to `main`.
-Merged PRs are checked automatically pulled.
+If there is already has a deployment -- file a pull request with changes to `main`.
+Merged PRs are checked and automatically pulled.

 ## Deploying